georgezefko/georgezefko.github.io/_pages/about.md

 Welcome to my portfolio showcasing my work and projects in various areas of interest.
 Explore the projects and posts to get a glimpse of my skills and experiences across different domains.

-I am George (Giorgos or Georgios in Greek) and I'm passionate about technology, data, and making an impact.
+I am George (Giorgos) and I'm passionate about technology, data, and making an impact.

 I'm a Data/Software Engineer with a love for engineering and a keen interest in developing robust software solutions and optimizing data processes to drive innovation.